ThomasHEaton/UIEX/README.md

 But even still its pretty crazy how simple it is.
 This code has eliminated a TON of boilerplate from all of my UIElements classes that I no longer want to write UIElements code without this library (and I hope you eventually do too!)

+### RedOwlBaseField<T> (Beta)

+This is an abstract base class that derives from unity's `BaseField<T> which is a VisualElement that works for a specific type.
+This class is very similar to RedOwlVisualElement in that all it really does is run the RedOwlUtils.Setup function for you.

 ### RedOwlEditor (Beta)

 This is a standard unity editor that implements automatic change detection and ability to exclude certain properties from being viewed